samiff/misc/README.md

-# misc
+# samiff/misc

-odds and ends
+A home for personal odds and ends 📦